sohamdodia/apimock/README.md

+#update

+While using /csv2json endpoint, set key name of the file as `file`.

 #test-setup

 This repo contains a broken server setup you are expected to fix.
 The server then needs to give the correct responses to the below questions.